x-atlas-consortia/data-submission-guide/Section1.md

 1. **Log into protocols.io** Using your protocols.io login registered with your consortium.
 2. **Select your Workspace:**
-   - Click the HuBMAP icon for the HuBMAP Workspace
+   - {.hm-only} Click the HuBMAP icon for the HuBMAP Workspace
-   - Click the SenNet icon for the SenNet Workspace
+   - {.sn-only} Click the SenNet icon for the SenNet Workspace
    - If you do not see your icon you have not been added to the group - Contact your helpdesk for assistance.
 3. **Click the NEW + button** at the top and select **New protocol**.
 4. **Select a template option:**